-Salvation Mountain is one of those little-known gems that you stumble upon and can’t decide whether it is awesome, inspiring or both.
-It is nested in the heart of the Salton Sea (which has its own unique backstory) in a town called Niland and honestly does have to be experienced to be believed.
+Salvation Mountain is one of those little-known gems that you stumble upon and can’t decide whether it is awesome, inspiring, or both.
+It is nested in the heart of the Salton Sea (which has its own unique backstory), in a town called Niland and honestly does have to be experienced to be believed.
 If you want to make a day out of it, check out the rest of my Salton Sea recommendations here.

 This quote explains what Salvation Mountain is directly from their website: